MichaelCurrin/dev-cheatsheets/cheatsheets/markdown/alignment.md

 # Alignment

-Using markdown on GitHub, you can't styling with CSS.
-It gets ignored.
-If you are using Jekyll or similar to process you markdown as HTML, then this page isn't as relevant, as you an use CSS there.
+This page is specifically for styling Markdown using HTML attributes and without using CSS.
+Since on GitHub for Markdown, CSS gets ignored.

-But, you can use the `align` attribute, on a `div` tag, `p` tag or `img` tag.
+Here we use the `align` HTML attribute - on a `div` tag, `p` tag or `img` tag.
 With value as `"center"` or `"right"`.

+If you use a tool to convert HTML to CSS, such as Jekyll, you can choose between this approach or using CSS (such as a CSS class to align center).

 ## Examples